 We provide interim, emergency assistance with basic needs for those unable to provide for themselves.
 Basic needs include shelter, food, medications, rent, utilities, etc. Assistance is issued in the form of vouchers for these items paid directly to a vendor.
 We will also refer you to other programs that will help you to meet these basic needs.

-Applications are available upon request at the Town Office.
+Applications are available upon request in the Selectmen's Office at the Town Hall.

 Elizabeth Dionne, Welfare Director